Code Prediction by Feeding Trees to Transformers: Model Inspection

 \section{Model Inspection}

+Despite their wide adoption in many areas of computing, deep learning models have been repeatedly shown susceptible to adversarial examples \cite{akhtar2018threat, chakraborty2018adversarial, zhang2020adversarial}.
+Interpretability studies \cite{chakraborty2017interpretability, zhang2018visual, carvalho2019machine, huang2020survey} that provide human-understandable justifications, have thus become an important property in building safe and trustworthy AI systems.
+With the growing adoption of neural models for software engineering tasks, the same concern raises.
+Recent discoveries of unexpected behaviours of deep learning models of code \cite{wang2019coset, yefet2020adversarial, ramakrishnan2020semantic} calls attention for such studies.
+Besides of helping understand the behaviour of deep learning models, interpretability methods have also been used to directly improve the process of software engineering.
+For example, \cite{jiarpakdee2020empirical, wattanakriengkrai2020predicting} used LIME~\cite{ribeiro2016should}, a model-agnostic explainability method, to pinpoint the defective lines of code from defect detection models.

-In this section, we study the internal behaviour of our best-performing model, \DFS, in the hope to understand the reason of their good accuracy at code prediction.
-We study how each input token attributes to the models' predictions, and found that \DFS has learned to attribute the prediction to relevant previous token.
+As a crucial first step towards interpretability, in this section, we reveal what \DFS has learned that leads to its good predicative power.
+We found that \DFS has learned to attribute the prediction to relevant previous tokens.
+While this is not a principled study, we hope it sheds light on a possible approach to perform a complete model inspection study.

-The attributions are computed by taking the partial derivative of the loss function with respect to each input token embedding~\citep[saliency map,][]{simonyan2013deep-saliency}. \figref{fig:dfs-pred-influence} is the saliency map for \DFS, which visualizes the magnitudes of the gradients falls at each input token ($x$-axis) when the model predicts a particular output ($y$-axis).
+Although our Transformer-based models heavily relies on attentions, direct visualizations of weights in individual attention heads did not yield clear insights as the attentions are stacked across layers and multiple attention heads are in effect in each layer (see \secref{sec:trans-intro}).
+We thus turn to gradient-based saliency maps~\cite{simonyan2013deep-saliency, smilkov2017smoothgrad, sundararajan2017axiomatic}, for a more comprehensive account of the influence of each input token.
+Following \cite{simonyan2013deep-saliency}, the influence of each input token is computed by taking the partial derivative of the loss function with respect to the embedding vector of that token. \figref{fig:dfs-pred-influence} is the saliency map we got for \DFS, which visualizes the magnitudes of the gradients fall at each input token ($x$-axis) when the model predicts a particular output ($y$-axis).
 Intuitively, the larger the value for a particular token, the more sensitive the output is to the variations at that input token.